 For young people today, the job market is more competitive and challenging now than in previous generations.
 Employers have high expectations and an increasing demand for more education and skills.
 As a result, young people — especially those lacking access to quality education and reliable job training — find it hard to gain access to jobs, let alone thrive in the workforce.

 Large disparities in education and economic outcomes persist for youth from different parts of the nation, and the same is true for some of the University of Michigan’s surrounding areas in Washtenaw County.
-Summer jobs programs can help close these gaps.
-Such programs can provide income for youth and their families and opportunities for on-the-job training and mentorship that serve as the critical “stepping stone” youth need to increase their ability to compete in today’s job market.
+Summer jobs programs can help close these gaps by providing income for youth and their families and opportunities for on-the-job training and mentorship that serve as the critical “stepping stone” youth need to increase their ability to compete in today’s job market.